|A boy learns to face his fears (© Focus Features)|

 For example, why is every stepmother in fairy tales evil?
 Well, according to Bettelheim it is because it is all about the fear children have that our parents don't love us.
 But.
 This is too much to bear for the children, so the storyteller replaces this fear with a substitute - the stepmother.

 In J.A.
-Bayona's fantasy flick, the logic works similarly.
+Bayona's fantasy flick, A Monster Calls, the logic works similarly.
 However, the metaphor is not as thickly veiled.
 There are no evil stepmothers; but, there is a strident grandmother (Sigourney Weaver).

 The story, based on a novel of the same name by Patrick Ness, centers on a young boy named Conor (played sensitively by Louis MacDougall), a waifish boy attuned to the visual arts but prone to being bullied at school.
 He is dealing with the impending tragedy of his mother's death.